22 Best Things To Do In Croatia (Approved By Locals)

 The next city that you have to try and visit is none other than Zadar – one of my favourite stops in Croatia!

 Zadar’s artistic gems, the Sea Organ and Sun Salutation, are celebrated as two of Croatia’s most cherished attractions.
-The Sea Organ magically transforms the rhythms of the sea into a symphony of sounds.
+I’ve been there many times, but still, every time I visit I can’t believe it’s real.

-The creation itself lies beneath a set of marble steps, featuring a network of 35 organ pipes, each of varying lengths and sizes.
+Namely, the Sea Organ magically transforms the rhythms of the sea into a symphony of sounds.
+It lies beneath a set of marble steps, featuring a network of 35 organ pipes, each of varying lengths and sizes.
 As the sea’s gentle waves flow into these pipes, they collaborate to produce an ever-changing and mesmerizing auditory experience.
-It was unlike anything I’ve seen (or heard) before.

 Meanwhile, the Sun Salutation is a radiant solar masterpiece, a 22-meter circular installation composed of 300 layered glass panels.
 Throughout the day, it captures the sun’s energy, and as night falls, it weaves the stored power into a captivating display of light.

-Beyond its enchanting spectacle, the Sun Salutation also serves a practical purpose, generating enough energy to illuminate Zadar’s entire waterfront after the sun sets.
+Furthermore, beyond its enchanting spectacle, the Sun Salutation also serves a practical purpose, generating enough energy to illuminate Zadar’s entire waterfront after the sun sets.

 In any case, walking through the city of Zadar is like walking through a living art gallery.

-13. Absorb the spectacular views in Hvar Town
+13. Absorb the Spectacular Views in Hvar Town

 Hvar Town, nestled on the island of Hvar, offers some of the most awe-inspiring vistas you’ll ever see.

-Whether you’re a nature enthusiast, a photography lover, or simply someone looking for a slice of heaven in Croatia, absorbing the spectacular views in Hvar Town is an absolute must.
+Therefore, whether you’re a nature enthusiast, a photography lover, or simply someone looking for a slice of heaven in Croatia, absorbing the spectacular views in Hvar Town is an absolute must.

-14. Explore baroque Varaždin
+14. Explore Baroque Varaždin

 Want a fairytale-like experience?
 In Croatia, you can get that and more in Varaždin.
-Varaždin is a city that’s steeped in baroque elegance and charm.
+Namely, Varaždin is a city that’s steeped in baroque elegance and charm.

 As you meander through the city, the first thing you’ll notice is the beauty of baroque architecture that’s around every corner.
 I particularly liked the pastel colours and intricate details of it all.

-But what I find truly sets Varaždin apart is its warm and welcoming ambience.
+However, what I find truly sets Varaždin apart is its warm and welcoming ambience.
 The locals are friendly and eager to share the city’s heritage with visitors, making you feel right at home.

-There is a whole series of enchanting villages in Istria, and each has its own unique character.
+Moreover, there is a whole series of enchanting villages in Istria, and each has its own unique character.
 The stone-built houses, cobbled streets, and charming squares create an atmosphere that’s straight out of a storybook.

-16. Check all Game of Thrones spots in Dubrovnik
+16. Check all Game of Thrones Spots in Dubrovnik

 Fancy a visit to Westeros?
 Dubrovnik, with its stunning old town, served as a backdrop for some of Game of Thrones’ most iconic scenes!
+Amazing, I know!

 This beautiful garden was featured in the show as the palace gardens of King’s Landing, and it’s a nice place to relax and enjoy the beauty of nature.